arf-themascoteers/hsi2m/README.md

 | [ (1.2, 2.2, 3.2), (1.3, 2.3, 3.3),  (1.4, 2.4, 3.4) ] | 4.5      |
 | [ (1.3, 2.3, 3.3),  (1.4, 2.4, 3.4), (1.5, 2.5, 3.5) ] | 4.6      |
 | ...                                                    | ...      |

+# Thoughts for future

+1. Use drone-based data

+2. Use cube data instead of single spectral line.
+(By passing through convolution)

+# References

+1. Felix M. Riese and Sina Keller, “Introducing a Framework of Self-Organizing Maps for Regression of Soil Moisture with Hyperspectral Data,”

+2. R Cui, C Hettiarachchi, "Personalised Short-Term Glucose Prediction via Recurrent Self-Attention Network"